Click below to view a video about the WMSS STEAM program

 Welcome Shooting Stars and families!

 My name is Robin Guenther.
-As many of you know, Ms. Freund retired this summer.
 I feel privileged and excited to continue growing the STEAM program at WMSS.

 Our STEAM Lab will still offer students in grades K-6 many opportunities to become immersed in the disciplines of Science, Technology, Engineering and design challenges, Art, music, and Math (STEAM).
 In addition, STEAM classes will further develop the 21st century skills of collaboration, communication, creativity, and critical thinking/problem solving.